 July 8, 2022: “Combating A Crisis By Integrating Mental Health Services And Primary Care” Health Affairs

-Written in part by past AOA president, Joseph A. Giaimo, this article states that more people than ever are struggling with behavioral health, including mental health and substance use disorders.
-Primary care physicians should urgently embrace a ”paradigm shift,” and accelerate the adoption of the behavioral health integration (BHI) in practices to address this increase in behavioral health issues.
+Co-authored by AOA Past President Joseph A. Giaimo, DO, this op-ed examines the vitally important role that frontline physicians play in addressing behavioral health, including mental health and substance use disorders.
+Primary care physicians should urgently embrace a ”paradigm shift,” and accelerate the adoption of behavioral health integration (BHI) in practices to address this increase in behavioral health issues.

 July 5, 2022: “What Is Echinacea?
 Uses, Forms, Potential Health Benefits and Risks, and More” Everyday Health

-Governor of Maine Janet Mills is honoring the contributions of the University of New England College of Osteopathic Medicine by proclaiming June 27 to July 3 to be UNE COM Week in Maine.
+Maine Governor Janet Mills is honoring the contributions of the University of New England College of Osteopathic Medicine by proclaiming June 27 to July 3 to be UNECOM Week in Maine.
 This week will honor the state’s only medical school as a premier osteopathic medical institution as well as bring awareness to the osteopathic profession.

 June 27, 2022: “Meet the First Black Plastic Surgeon to be Formally Fellowship Trained in Transgender Surgery” Black Enterprise

-Jude Opoku-Agyeman, DO, is the first black plastic surgeon to be formally fellowship-trained in Transgender/Gender affirmation surgery.
-Dr. Opoku-Agyeman is a board-certified plastic and reconstructive surgeon that serves patients across the globe.
-He in considered to be one of the best body contouring specialists.
+Jude Opoku-Agyeman, DO, is the first black plastic surgeon to be formally fellowship-trained in transgender/gender affirmation surgery.
+Dr. Opoku-Agyeman is board-certified in plastic and reconstructive surgeon and is a graduate of Des Moines University College of Osteopathic Medicine.